 Getting treatment for substance use disorder is difficult.
-It's tough if it’s by personal choice.
-And it's hard if it’s being recommended or required by the court system, family, or employer.
+It's hard no matter if it's by personal choice or if it’s being recommended or required by the court system, family, or employer.
 The first step toward getting the right treatment is a full evaluation.
 This evaluation includes:

 Outpatient care can include 12-step programs, therapy, support groups, and partial hospitalization.

-- Include programs such as Alcoholics Anonymous, Narcotics Anonymous, Al-Anon, or Ala-Teen.
+- They include programs such as Alcoholics Anonymous, Narcotics Anonymous, Al-Anon, or Ala-Teen.

-- Can be very useful for patients trying to achieve recovery.
+- They can be very useful for patients trying to achieve recovery.
 They can also help family members affected by substance use.

-- Allow you to connect with other people in recovery.
+- Programs allow you to connect with other people in recovery.

-- Offers support and strategies for a successful recovery.
+- They offer support and strategies for a successful recovery.

-- Includes individual counseling with a trained therapist.
+- ROC includes individual counseling with a trained therapist.

-- Does not include medical treatment for complicated withdrawal symptoms.
+- ROC does not include medical treatment for complicated withdrawal symptoms.

-- Is a structured treatment that teaches about addiction and recovery.
+- IOP Is a structured treatment that teaches about addiction and recovery.

-- Involves frequent visits (usually three to five days per week).
-Takes about three to four hours of treatment per day.
+- The program involves frequent visits (usually three to five days per week) and takes about three to four hours of treatment per day.

-- Is structured so patients can continue to work and live their usual routine.
+- It is structured so patients can continue to work and live their usual routine.

-- Can help patients who are still struggling after completing lower levels of care.
+- Partial hospitalization can help patients who are still struggling after completing lower levels of care.

-- Involves treatment five to seven days per week for six to eight hours each day.
+- It Involves treatment five to seven days per week for six to eight hours each day.

 - May offer an arrangement for sober housing while attending the program.

-- Is provided on an outpatient basis.
+- It is provided on an outpatient basis.
 It's meant for people who are highly motivated to recover, but need medical treatment for withdrawal symptoms.

-- Can work when the patient can be monitored by medical professionals.
+- It can work when the patient can be monitored by medical professionals.

-- Is right for people who need 24-hour intensive medical care.
+- It is right for people who need 24-hour intensive medical care.

 - May be needed for people who are dependent on certain drugs.
 These include alcohol, sedatives, and some opiates such as painkillers or heroin.

-- Is meant for people whose situations are medically complicated.
+- It is meant for people whose situations are medically complicated.

 - May be needed after inpatient detox once withdrawal symptoms have decreased.
 If the patient is having medical or psychiatric symptoms, 24-hour care and daily doctor visits may be needed.

-- Is tried after multiple attempts at other levels of care have failed.
+- It is tried after multiple attempts at other levels of care have failed.

-- Is meant for people who don't need medical supervision.
+- It is meant for people who don't need medical supervision.

-- Is not right for people who aren't motivated to change and recover.
+- It is not right for people who aren't motivated to change and recover.

-- Is no more effective than any other type of care in achieving long-term sobriety.
+- It is no more effective than any other type of care in achieving long-term sobriety.

 People often ask, “What's the success rate of each level of care?”
 There's no simple answer to this question.
-Addiction is a chronic and progressive disease, much like diabetes.
-If a diabetic takes his medication without diet or exercise, the medication won't work well.
+Addiction is a chronic and progressive disease.

 People with substance use disorder are most likely to recover if they: